andreimerlescu/andreimerlescu/README.md

 21+ Year Professional · Go | Rust · Terraform · OCI|AWS · Release Management · CI/CD · DevOps<br/>
 Entrepreneurship · Engineering Excellency · _Own Without Ego_ · Women In Tech · Neurodivergent

 I design and operate infrastructure that saves money at scale and ships software faster.
+I utilize evidence and data to backup my decisions and justification.
+I am willing to learn, adapt and grow.

 I am a **Computer Engineer** which means that I spent my college years building electric circuits and programming hardware microcontrollers for embedded technologies and robotics.
 I'm not a _computer science_ engineer and nor was I trained in that profession.
 I always viewed **Computer _Engineering_** to be _harder than **Computer Science**_.
 In 2026, the profession of _software engineering_ has been supplemented with AI powered **Computer Engineering**!

 I project myself professionally, love teaching others and especially building systems that solve complex problems.
-I took initiative to get Cisco to sponsor and send me to RailsGirlsRDU 2014 so I could help teach and provide technical support to ambitious women who wanted to learn programming by building a rails twitter clone.
-I have demonstrated a talent for teaching since childhood.
+I support **women in tech** and volunteered as an instructor for RailsGirlsRDU 2014.
+I helped coach a grou of ambitious women who wanted to learn programming by building `rails new twitter` clone and making it their own.
+I have demonstrated a talent for teaching since childhood including a _teaching assistant_ in college.

 Diversity is important.
 Diversity of thought.
 Diversity of culture.
 Diversity of backgrounds.
 I survived Ceaușescu's orphanages in Romania and have spent my entire career collaborating with people from around the world on various technical challenges.
+I reject _monoculture_ and _egotism_.

-Cisco called me.
-Oracle called me.
-BitFry called me.
-WB Games called me.
-SurgePays called me.
-Beamable called me.
-Walter called me.
-I am open to new opportunities.
-I am forward thinking, business oriented, and conscious of time and money being spent.
+Every company that I have professionally worked with has **called me**. _They sought me out and I chose them._ I am forward thinking, business oriented, and conscious of time and money being spent.
+I **own without ego** and I aspire for **engineering excellency** in everything that I work on - whether its process oriented or technical in nature. _Just because you may get to interview me, does not mean that you may get to work with me.
+I need to interview **your company too**._

 I have one copyrighted work that is called [My Best Friend](/MY-BEST-FRIEND.md) that is available to read _here for free_ if you are interested.
 It's about my dog named Klaus.
+I enjoy writing and have a speciality in effective documentation communication.
+Some recommended reading from me includes: [When AI Creates A Closed Source World](https://dev.to/andreimerlescu/when-ai-creates-a-closed-source-world-2oin), [Five Hours Interviewing, Zero Questions About The Job](https://dev.to/andreimerlescu/five-hours-of-interviewing-zero-questions-about-the-job-378k) and [Topobuilder brings a cPanel website into an AWS multi-region containerized application with an HAProxy load balancer](https://dev.to/andreimerlescu/topobuilder-brings-a-cpanel-website-into-an-aws-multi-region-containerized-application-with-an-1fpa).

-Introduce yourself, tell me what you're working on, tell me what you need my help with, then tell me how I can get in touch with you.
-I am user 91,485 on @GitHub.
+I joined GitHub as user 91,485 in 2009.
 I've been around for a while.
 It's that simple and I won't bite.

 | Service | Since | Notes |
 |---------|-------|-------|